2nd puc computer science model question papers with

 b) Function overloading: Two or more functions have same name but different number of arguments or data type of arguments.
 Function overloading is a process of defining same function name to carry similar types of activities with various data items.

-Ø Polymorphism: it is a process where a function can take multiple forms based on the type of arguments, number of arguments and data type of return value
+it is a process where a function can take multiple forms based on the type

 The ability of an operator and function to take multiple forms is known as polymorphism

-Ex: int addition(int a, int b);
+addition(int a, int b);

 int addition( float a, float b);

-Ø Dynamic binding: binding is a process of connecting one program to another.
-Dynamic binding is a process of connecting one program to another during execution (when function is called).
+Dynamic binding is a process of connecting one program to another during

-Ø Message passing: a message for an object is request for execution of procedure.
-Message passing involves specifying the name of object, the name of the function and the information to be sent
+passing: a message for an object is request for execution of procedure.

-31. Explain array of objects with programming example.
+array of objects with programming example.

 Ans: An array having class type elements is known as array of objects.
 An array of objects is declared after class definition and is defined in the same way as any other array.